phippygoestothemountains/phippygoestothemountains.github.io/README.md

 Phippy and Zee came to the edge of a cliff.
 "Where did our path go?" wondered Zee.
 "Prometheus mountain didn't find any more samples, so our trail stops here," explained Phippy.
 "In about 5 minutes, this trail will be marked stale and disappear."

 "Oh no," said Zee.
 "We'd better climb down!
 Can we get a couple of Captain Kube's Cliff Bars for the trip home?"

+---

+Thanks to the Cloud Native Computing Foundation for making Phippy, Zee, and their friends available under the Creative Commons Attribution License (CC-BY).
+Please visit [https://phippy.io](https://phippy.io) to find their other adventures.